EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 #### How to Install Custom Textures

 **Note:** Texture packs need to be zipped in order to be installed from the launcher.
-This section will use `texture_replacements.zip` from [https://www.youtube.com/watch?v=lX1gBO1INZ4](https://www.youtube.com/watch?v=lX1gBO1INZ4) as an example.

-1. Download the custom textures from the pinned comment on this Youtube Video: [https://www.youtube.com/watch?v=lX1gBO1INZ4](https://www.youtube.com/watch?v=lX1gBO1INZ4) to `/home/deck/Applications/OpenGOAL`
+1. Download a texture pack of your choice
 2. Double click `open-goal-launcher_#.#.#_amd64.AppImage` to open it
 3. On the left side, select `Jak II`
 4. On the bottom right, select `Features`, `Texture Packs`
 5. Click `Add New Pack`
-6. Select `texture_replacements.zip` and wait a few moments
+6. Select your zipped texture pack and wait a few moments
 7. Your texture pack will appear below in its own box.
 Click the red `Disabled` button to enable your texture pack
 8. Click `Apply Texture Changes` in the top right and wait a few moments
 9. Your custom textures will now be installed